-She serves as Vice President/Online of the National Book Critics Circle, in charge of the Critical Mass blog and social networking.
-(She served as NBCC President from 2008 to 2011.)
+She serves as vice president/online of the National Book Critics Circle, in charge of the Critical Mass blog and social networking.
+(She served as NBCC president from 2008 to 2011.)
+She is on the advisory board of The Story Prize.
 She was a judge for The Story Prize ($20,000 for the best short story collection of 2012, awarded in March 2013), head judge for the 2013 Overseas Press Club Ed Cunningham Award for magazine reporting from abroad, and judge for flash fiction for the 2013 Press 503 awards.
 She served as an executive board member and officer of the Overseas Press Club for nearly twenty years, and is former board chair of Women's eNews, the daily online news service; a past president of the Women's Media Group, and a member of the Authors Guild, PEN and The Century Association.

 Her articles and book reviews have appeared in the New York Times Book Review, the Guardian, Bookforum, NPR.org, The Daily Beast, Salon.com, the Paris Review, the Los Angeles Times, the Washington Post, the Boston Globe, the San Francisco Chronicle, the Chicago Tribune, Ms., Poets & Writers Magazine, The East Hampton Star, Kirkus Reviews, Threepenny Review, Psychology Today and the Columbia Journalism Review.
 Ciabattari has been awarded fiction fellowships from the New York Foundation for the Arts, the MacDowell Colony and The Virginia Center for the Creative Arts.
 She has been associate faculty at Bennington's Low-Residency MFA program,taught at Knox College in Galesburg, Illinois (where she was Distinguished Writer in Residence/Visiting Professor of English in Fall 2005), Columbia University's Graduate School of Journalism, New York University and at numerous writers' conferences, including the Squaw Valley Community of Writers, Borderlands (Tenants Harbor, ME), Foothill College Writers Conference (July 2009), and the Taos Summer Writers Conference (July 2010 and 2011).
 She also is a frequent fiction writer in residence at the Chautauqua Institution's Writers' Center.
 She was Life of Letters Lecturer at Bennington's Graduate Writing Seminars in January 2012.